-We found a previous study that proposes a model to predict PE in COVID-19 patients, the CHOD score [31].
-In this work, CRP, Heart rate, Oxygen saturation, and D-dimer levels were associated with higher rates of PE during hospitalization.
-Compared to our model, the best cut-off points for heart rate, CRP and D-dimer were lower ( $\geq$ 90 bpm, $\geq$ 50 mg/L and $\geq$ 956 ng/mL, respectively).
+We found a previous study that proposes a model to predict PE in COVID-19 patients, the CHOD score [29].
+In this work, CRP, heart rate, oxygen saturation, and D-dimer levels were associated with higher rates of PE during hospitalization.
+Compared to our model, the best cutoff points for heart rate, CRP, and D-dimer were lower (\geq 90 bpm, \geq 50 mg/L and \geq 956 ng/mL, respectively).
 This score showed a high diagnostic accuracy (AUC 0.86; 95% CI: 0.8-0.93).

 CHOD score stratifies patients into three risk groups: low (0-2 points), moderate (3-5 points), and high risk (>5 points), with a PE rate of 4.5%, 36.8%, and 100%, respectively.
-Opposite to CHEDDAR score, the predictive variables for PE were collected at admission, and the model is only applicable to patients with elevated D-dimer levels, because patients with normal D-dimer were excluded.
-This study was done during the first COVID 19 surge in Spain (from March 2020 to April 2020), whereas our study has been performed throughout different COVID-19 waves, including different SARS-CoV-2 variants, vaccinated population.
+Opposite to CHEDDAR score, the predictive variables for PE were collected at admission, and the model is only applicable to patients with elevated D-dimer levels, because patients with normal D-dimer were excluded from the study.
+This study was done during the first COVID-19 surge in Spain (from March 2020 to April 2020), whereas our study has been performed throughout different COVID-19 waves, including different SARS-CoV-2 variants, vaccinated population.

 A novel finding of our study is the construction of a score to predict PT using five simple-to-measure variables (heart rate, respiratory rate, RALE score, CRP, and D-dimer) at the time of suspected PT.
-CHEDDAR score was constructed choosing the cut-off points with the best prognostic value for each variable.
+CHEDDAR score was constructed choosing the cutoff points with the best prognostic value for each variable.
 The diagnostic accuracy of the CHEDDAR score was remarkable.
 A CHEDDAR score below 182 points showed excellent ability to rule out PT with a NPV of 92%.

 The main limitation of our study is its retrospective nature.
-The RALE score is subject to interobserver variability, although the degree of agreement between RALE score points and lung involvement on CTPA is high [49].
+The RALE score is subject to interobserver variability, although the degree of agreement between RALE score points and lung involvement on CTPA is high [47].
 Finally, the model was constructed with COVID-19 patients and suspected PT who underwent a CTPA to obtain a certain diagnosis.
 Therefore, the model is applicable in this clinical scenario.

-Conclusions
+5. Conclusions

-In our cohort Heart rate, Respiratory rate, RALE score, CRP, and D-dimer at the time of suspected PT were independent predictors of PT.
+In our cohort CHEDDAR score at the time of suspected PT were independent predictors of PT.
 With these variables, we propose a simple clinical prediction model that helps to stratify the probability of PT in non-ICU COVID-19 patients.
 Our results need external validation before can be applied to clinical practice.